VipinindKumar/AI-Bird/README.md

-# AI Bird
+# AI Copter
-AI that learns to play Flappy Bird.
+AI that learns to play Classic Copter game.